midhunkangumara/terraform/README.md

-## 🔧 Stage 3: Terraform Configuration and Providers
+## Terraform Configuration and Providers